The Lost Zeppelin: Reception

 Mordaunt Hall in his review for The New York Times gave a mostly negative review of The Lost Zeppelin, "Presumably the producers of "The Lost Zeppelin," an audible pictorial melodrama now at the Gaiety, do not believe in a very high order of intelligence among cinema audiences, for the best that can be said of the film is that it appears to have been fashioned with a view to appealing to boys from 8 to 10 years of age.
 Several such youngsters were at the first showing of this offering last Saturday afternoon, and they became volubly enthusiastic over the Antarctic blizzard, the far from impressive airship, the artificial ice fields and the clumsily designed chain of incidents."

-Preservation status
+Preservation

-The Lost Zeppelin is listed as "preserved" in the Library of Congress database.
+The Lost Zeppelin is listed as "no holdings located in archives" in the Library of Congress database.
 The film has also been released on Alpha DVD.
 The Internet Archive has a digitized copy available for download.